-Tom Harmon gives a vivid and colorful sermon on exactly what it means to honor, read, study and use the Word of God.
+Tom Harmon gives a vivid and colorful sermon on all it means to honor, read, study, and use the Word of God.
 It's transforming power is the key to growth as a Christian.
-But our growth in the Truth must be led by the Holy Spirit and tempered in real time situations.
+But our growth in the Truth must be led by the Holy Spirit and tempered in real-time situations.

 The world is made up of two interesting types of people: those who take and those who give.
 Think of the most loved person you know.
 Such role models are not hard for us to remember!
 Givers live a life of giving!
 It is obvious that in giving they themselves are satisfied!

-Many tyrants have fallen before God's faithful servants, as Goliath before David, but is it possible that any of us can control that giant we face now, the ever-growing tyrant of urgency, disorder and distraction?
-II Chronicles records one Jewish king who did.
+Many tyrants have fallen before God's faithful servants, as Goliath before David, but is it possible that any of us can control that giant we face now, the ever-growing tyrant of urgency, disorder, and distraction?
+II Chronicles records one king who did.

 Will you trust Me?
 This is one thing God really wants to know.
 This is what He would ask over and over as Sam and Ann Conway went from having it all to having a couple hundred dollars and no car.
 Savings, position, and even reputation were all gone.
 Will you trust Me?

 Satan sets deceptive traps.
 Believers sometimes believe his lies rather than God’s truth.
 In this message, Karl Coke reveals one of Satan’s most tempting deceptions: that man can make choices as he pleases, on his own, void of any consequences.

 Josef Tson is a man who is truly not afraid to die for Christ.
 In his gripping testimony, Dr. Tson details his persecution as a Christian pastor in Communist Romania and how he came to be liberated from the fear of dying.